Buenos Aires Great Southern Railway: The urban section of Buenos Aires

-The original Lomas de Zamora station building was demolished at the beginning of the 1870s to build a more modern structure there.
+The original Lomas de Zamora station building was demolished at the beginning of the 1870s to make way for a more modern structure.
 The new stations built were: Temperley (1871), Adrogué (1872) and Banfield (1873).
-Temperley was then a small town with small farms extended from Lanús to Burzaco.
+Temperley was then a small town with small farms extending from Lanús to Burzaco.
 The nearest station was Lomas de Zamora where some houses stood alongside the main road (today Pavón Avenue).

-Jorge Temperley, who owned many lands in that place, showed his interest to build a train stop for which he donated the field where the station would be built.
+Jorge Temperley, who owned many plots of land in the area, expressed his interest in building a train stop for which he donated the field where the station would be built.
 Therefore, in 1871 the primitive Temperley station was inaugurated.
 The station would be moved some years later to its current location.

-In 1877 the BAGSR built new warehouses for the freight trains in Constitución station, also acquiring lands to build the freight station (Solá, in Buenos Aires).
+In 1877 the BAGSR built new warehouses for the freight trains in Constitución station and acquired land to build a freight station (Solá, in Buenos Aires).
 The company also increased the capacity of the Barracas al Sud station's warehouses.
-The same year all the tracks were removed and replaced.
-The double track also extended from Barracas to Altamirano.
+In the same year all the tracks were replaced and the double track was extended from Barracas to Altamirano.